ibm-cloud-docs/sell/software-pricing-details.md

 {{site.data.keyword.attribute-definition-list}}

-# Defining your pricing model
+# Defining your pricing model for software
 {: #sw-pricing}

 When onboarding your product, you will need to define the pricing model for your software.
 Currently, the {{site.data.keyword.cloud}} catalog supports free plans and bring your own license (BYOL).
 {: shortdesc}

-## Adding a free plan
+## Adding a free plan by using the console
 {: #pricing-free}
+{: ui}

 By adding a free plan, you are indicating that your product does not require any payment or license to use.